-Each sports has unique and sport-specific drills that a player will do. - All players are video recorded and stats are maintained and provided to college coaches.
+Each sports has unique and sport-specific drills that a high school student athlete will do.

-- Players receive a JERSEY with a unique number for identification purposes.
+Players receive a JERSEY with a unique number for identification purposes.

 The athletic drills may include, but not limited to, a standing vertical jump, maximum vertical jump, bench press/push ups, sprint time, lane agility time, and modified event time.
 Each sport has unique drills.